 Side effects of muscle relaxants include sedation, decreased blood pressure, and dizziness.

-Many higher level SCI patients have low lung capacity and weak coughs due to paralysis of major breathing muscles like the diaphragm, intercostals, and abdominals.
+Many higher level SCI patients have low lung capacity and weak coughs due to paralysis or weakness of major breathing muscles like the diaphragm, intercostals, and abdominals.

 Individuals with poor coughing functions may struggle to clear secretions from the lungs.
 Therefore, they typically have a higher risk of respiratory infections like pneumonia.
 As a result, respiratory complications are the leading cause of death in spinal cord injury patients.